-The IPIA defines improper payments as those payments made to the wrong recipient, in the wrong amount, or used in an improper manner by the recipient.
-The IPIA requires a Federal agency to identify its programs that are of high risk for improper payments.
+The Improper Payments Information Act of 2002 (IPIA) broadened the original erroneous payment reporting requirements to programs and activities.
 It also requires the agency to implement a corrective action plan that includes improper payment reduction and recovery targets and to report annually on the extent of its improper payments for high-risk programs and the actions taken to increase the accuracy of payments.